-Fort Anahuac (1830-1835) – Located on a bluff called Perry’s Point, the site overlooked the entrance to the Trinity River.
+Fort Anahuac, Texas, was located on a bluff called Perry’s Point that overlooked the entrance to the Trinity River.
 It was one of six new outposts built by the Mexicans designed to stop the flood of immigration from the United States to Texas.
-It was named Anáhuac, the ancient home of the Aztec.
+It was named Anáhuac, the ancient home of the Aztecs.
 The Mexican soldiers lived temporarily in fortified wooden barracks about ½ north of the bluff in the center of present-day Anahuac.
 Beginning in March 1831, bricks for the building of the permanent fort were made by convict soldiers on-site.
-When the fort was complete its exterior walls enclosed two redoubts on the southwest and northeast corners of the bluff.
-Initially staffed with about 45 soldiers, it grew to almost 300 men by May, 1832.
+When the fort was complete, its exterior walls enclosed two redoubts on the southwest and northeast corners of the bluff.
+Initially staffed with about 45 soldiers, it grew to almost 300 men by May 1832.

 Mexican soldiers never returned to the old post, which soon became private property.
-The Chambers County acquired the property in 1946 and any remaining rubble was buried for safety reasons.
-The site is a Chambers County Park today, located on State Highway 563 one mile south of Anahuac.
+Chambers County acquired the property in 1946, and any remaining rubble was buried for safety reasons.
+The site is a Chambers County Park today, located on State Highway 563, one mile south of Anahuac.